Regina Saphier: Advising Cancer Patients (the European Perspective of a Patient Advocate and Adviser)Posted: August 14, 2017

 I think there should exist independent advisory teams for each patient in highly demanding situations.
 If you have never been ill, if you never had a relative who was ill, if you are a doctor who never experienced illness as a patient or family member, you have no idea from a patient’s perspective and from a relative’s perspective how terribly demanding it is to be ill, find your way in the maze of medical institutions, understand lab results, question your doctor’s opinions and suggestions, read, learn, be a caretaker, take care of yourself, work, be a mother, a father, and look for better treatment options (often internationally).
 People are fighting for their lives in a dehumanizing and confusing system!
 And you are lucky if you have the funds to finance the shocking expenses.

 Advising cancer patients is a side project I do because I am able to.
 So, why not?
 Right?
 I wanted to write a summary blog about several of the possible treatments that people usually don’t get information about from their run-of-the-mill oncologists (below I am going to add a long section about treatments and medical technologies).
 Getting the best information really should not be a matter of chance in the age of the internet, AI, big data, citizen science and epic, interactive, multiplayer online games!
 There is so much information out there that could be useful to many people.
-I even have a concept of a science game for this purpose, for citizen scientists.
+I even have a concept of a medical science game for this purpose, for citizen scientists and even professional scientists.
 Saving a real human’s life in an online game would be much more epic than killing an avatar in an online game!
-Patient data should be stripped of identifiers and players could dig up information and add that to the life saving game.
-It is in the very early brainstorming phase, so you are welcome to do it! 🙂 Make it happen, so that I would not have to (but promise to make it superb and use the section where I explained how the process should work without doctors).
-I can’t make every idea that I have happen.
-Not everyone is Elon Musk and that is fine.
-And if you want venture capital, be a young and attractive male in the US.
-Females are often ignored by investors.
-No matter how smart a female is… male investors prefer male pitchers.
-It is stunning how many useless ideas get funded male to male!
+In fact I am already working on this game idea!

 OK, now that I managed to vent, I am going to talk a bit about the cancer treatments I encountered or revisited during the last couple of months (and this is just a short list, because I read at least a dozen articles regarding cancer treatments by the time I get up every day):